 The construction of the IJmuiden New Sea Lock is well underway.
 Sheet pile walls, lock chamber walls, cofferdams, etc. are being raised at the construction site.

 But where are they situated?
-We have made an overview picture to help you get a proper understanding of where these building elements can be found.
+We have made an overview picture (in Dutch) to help you get a proper understanding of where these building elements can be found.

 A new ‘front door’ for Amsterdam